YaseenAlk/mechanical_turk/README.md

 ...
 ```

-Because all queries are called from within a list, they are first taken apart into pairs, which are made of two diaganol coordinates.
+Because all bounding boxes are called from within a list, they are first taken apart into pairs, which are made of two diaganol (x,y) coordinates.
 Therefore, in order to check all the coordinates, a loop is run for every bounding box pair.
 Every user bounding box is then compared to all ground truth bounding boxes.
 This works the same for the queries where a loop is run for every query and checks with desired key words.

 ```java
 ArrayList<Pair>boxC = getBoxCoords();